Rishu-DS/project3/README.md

 ## Looking at the India

->Clean the data so it shows the information about the United States and it's cities
+>Clean the data so it shows the information about the Indian and it's cities

 >Finding basic information about the AQI (mean, max, and min)